 - A

-class could be extended by creating subclasses for different payment methods likeCreditCardPayment
+PaymentProcessorclass could be extended by creating subclasses for different payment methods likeCreditCardPaymentorPayPalPaymentwithout altering the corePaymentProcessorclass.

 3. Liskov Substitution Principle (LSP)